e10v/tea-tasting/README.md

 - `user_id`: The unique identifier for each user.
 - `variant`: The specific variant (e.g., A or B) assigned to the user in the A/B test.
-- `visits`: The total number of visits by the user.
+- `sessions`: The total number of sessions by the user.
 - `orders`: The total number of purchases made by the user.
 - `revenue`: The total revenue generated from the user's purchases.